 Variances are calculated to show dollar difference and the related percentage of change.
 While there are many possible types of variances, the variance formulas are straightforward and always the same.
 Dollar variance is simply the current, or new, amount for the data in question minus the “old” value for the same data (usually either from the prior period or against a benchmark, such as the budget or forecast).
 A common example is current-year actual minus the prior-year actual.
 The percentage change calculation can be thought of as “new minus old divided by old.”
 When performing a variance analysis of a current year balance versus the prior year, the formulas would look like this:

-By convention, variable analyses typically show negative variances in red and positive variances in black.
-Additionally, negative variances may be shown in parentheses and positive variances without.
-To demonstrate the formulas in action using a hypothetical example, consider SAR Sporting Goods, a fictional soccer equipment retailer, which generated $100,000 in actual sales for the month of February 2023.
-Budgeted sales in February 2022 were $90,000 and actual sales for the prior February were $120,000.
+To demonstrate the formulas in action using a hypothetical example, consider SAR Sporting Goods, a fictional soccer equipment retailer, which generated $100,000 in actual sales for the month of February.
+Budgeted sales in the previous February were $90,000 and actual sales for the February prior to that were $120,000, for sequential sales of $120,000 (two years ago), $90,000 (one year ago), and $100,000 (current).
 The high-level variance analysis of overall sales is shown below.
 Variance explanations (a) and (b) shed additional light on the quantitative changes.

 SAR Sporting Goods